 Seger’s next album, “Back In ‘72”,produced no hit singles but featured the original version of one of his most popular songs, “Turn The Page”, with Tom Cartmell (Alto Reed) on saxophone.
 The album was also significant in that some of the songs were recorded in the Muscle Shoals Sound a.k.a.
-Fame Studio in Alabama where many of Bob’s soul music influences such as Wilson Pickett, Aretha Franklin, and Percy Sledge had recorded their hits.
+Fame Studio in Alabama.
+It was the place where many of Bob’s soul music influences, including Wilson Pickett, Aretha Franklin, and Percy Sledge, had recorded their hits.
 Seger would continue to use the Muscle Shoals studio band and the Fame Studio on parts of most of his subsequent studio albums in the Seventies and the Eighties.

 Bob’s last album for Palladium was 1974’s “Seven”.The singles “Need Ya” and “Get Out Of Denver” were hits in Michigan with the latter also charting nationally.
 “Get Out Of Denver” was written while Seger was serving as the opening act for Bachman-Turner Overdrive.
 Bob felt that he needed a powerhouse tune to get the crowd going in the limited time he had to play.
 On this album he had also started to record with some more of the musicians who would soon become the Silver Bullet Band.

 By 1975, Bob re-signed with Capitol.
 Seger had now finished putting The Silver Bullet Band together with Drew Abbott on guitar, Robyn Robbins on keyboards, Chris Campbell on bass, Alto Reed on saxophone and flute, and Charlie Martin on drums.